MiamiOH-CSE274/Portfolio/README.md

 * Any of the labs or projects, provided it uses templates in an interesting way.

-If we look at the Heap Labhttps://github.com/MiamiOH-CSE274/07_Heap_Lab/tree/proctopj) We see a template of two classes:
+If we look at the Heap Lab (https://github.com/MiamiOH-CSE274/07_Heap_Lab/tree/proctopj) We see a template containing two
-T is the data we wish to store, and Pri stands for priority: how important it is.
+classes: T is the data we wish to store, and Pri stands for priority: how important it is.
 Since a Heap is an implementation of the Priority Queue ADT, the variable Pri is particularly important for this class.
 That said, the class Pri in this case is implemented generally.
 This means one can technically set anything to be the data type used for priority here, even if it makes no sense, so long as there is a way to compare the data.